George Lewis: ‘I like my music peppy’

 I like a wood clarinet best, but once I used a rubber one – hard rubber.
 And I got the same thing out of the rubber clarinet as I did the wood.
 Now, about metal clarinets, a lot of fellows say the tone is different from wooden ones, but I didn’t find any difference in tone.
 I did Burgundy Street Blues, the original Burgundy Street Blues we made for Bill Russell, with a metal clarinet.
 It is at the Jazz Museum on Bourbon Street now, it was a “Harry Pedler” make.
 The only way the tone is different is if the clarinet is a cheap one – wood or metal.
 Of course, a metal clarinet won’t crack like wood ones.
 The one I used the other night cracked.
 They tell you if a clarinet don’t crack it’s no good.
 The weather will crack it.
 I’ve had clarinets that split and I’ve gone on playing them with sealing wax in them.

-Said George Lewis in 1968, short before he died.
+Said George Lewis in 1968, shortly before he died.

 – Tom Bethell: A Jazzman from New Orleans